-Eligibility Criteria: A provider must have previously participated in HCPF's APM Program or currently have at least 200 attributed members to be eligible for the CEDR Program.
+Eligibility Criteria: A provider must have previously participated in HCPF's APM Program or currently have at least 200 attributed members to be eligible for the C3EDR Program.

-Participation: The CEDR program is a pay for participation program.
+Participation: The C3EDR program is a pay for participation program.
 The program is optional for PCMP and PCMP+ sites.
 The program is required for all ECP sites.
-Eligible sites have been automatically opted into the program.
-Sites that want to opt out of the program must notify their Practice Facilitator by May 15, 2021.
+As of May 1, 2022, all eligible sites have been automatically opted into the program.
+For a list of participating sites, please email practice_support@coaccess.com.
+The C3EDR Program is effective through June 30, 2023.

-Payment: Providers that participate in the CEDR program will receive an additional \$0.50 PMPM for all of their Utilizer members.
-The payment will be added onto their earned Utilizer PMPM.
+Payment: Providers that participate in the C3EDR program will receive an additional \$0.50 PMPM for all of their utilizer members.
+The payment will be added onto their earned utilizer PMPM.